Calocybe gambosa: Description

 The cap measures from 5–15 cm (2 to 6 inches) in diameter and has a smooth texture and has ridges on it.
 The colour of the cap, stipe and flesh can range from white-creamy coloured to bright yellow.
 The sinuate gills are white and crowded.
 The flesh is thick and soft and has a mealy or cucumber smell.
 The spore print is white to pinkish white.
 The stubby stipe is bulky at the base.

+Similar species

 Care must be taken not to confuse it with the highly poisonous Inosperma erubescens, which grows in the same habitats.
 The latter has a more pungent fruity smell and bruises red.
 Entoloma sinuatum, also poisonous, has a rancid smell.

 Distribution and habitat

 Calocybe gambosa is common in grasslands in Europe, often in areas rich in limestone.
-It is common on the Swedish islands Öland and Gotland, both situated in the Baltic sea.
+It is common on the Swedish islands Öland and Gotland, both situated in the Baltic Sea.
 On the South Downs in southern England, it has formed huge fairy rings that appear to be several hundred years old.
-It is found from April in the United Kingdom, and earlier in warmer countries.
+It is found from April to June in the United Kingdom, earlier in warmer countries, and later in cooler ones.